MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-faq.md

 This shows the amount of blocks left until the rewards for that pool stop being distributed.
 Once the pool has reached that block, you should unstake your tokens, because you won’t be receiving any rewards after that.

-### **Where do the rewards from Sweet Pools come from?**
+### **Where do the rewards from DGSweet Pools come from?**

-There are three main types of Sweet Pools.
+There are three main types of DGSweet Pools.

 1. Stake DIGIS, earn DIGIS
 2. Stake DIGIS, earn other tokens.
 3. Stake other tokens, earn DIGIS

-The rewards for the "Stake DIGIS, earn DIGIS" Sweet Pools come from the [DIGIS emissions](https://docs.digiswap.finance/tokenomics/cake/cake-tokenomics).
+The rewards for the "Stake DIGIS, earn DIGIS" DGSweet Pools come from the [DIGIS emissions](https://docs.digiswap.finance/tokenomics/cake/cake-tokenomics).
 Each block, a number of DIGIS tokens are allocated as rewards for these pools.

 The rewards for the "Stake DIGIS, earn other tokens" type are provided by the project teams who sponsor a Sweet Pool.